intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Requests.md

 - The same applies if a category and `productSubcategory` is specified without a `productType`.

-# Device data
+# /device Requests
 ---

-The `/devices/dataset/{dataset}` path is for vendors and systems integrators to upload device data.
+The `/devices/dataset/{dataset}` path is for vendors and systems integrators to POST device data.

 [http:/api.endpoints.sundaya.cloud.goog/devices/{dataset}](http:/api.endpoints.sundaya.cloud.goog/devices/dataset/epack)